CMD Methods Pack

 Why?

-Different types of scenarios exist that each serves a different purpose, for example to develop user requirements, to generate ideas or to reflect on a concept.
+Different types of scenarios exist that each serve a different purpose, for example to develop user criteria, to generate ideas or to reflect on a concept.
+Storyboards are a particularly common form to capture scenarios.

 Why?